GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 Proceed with these values [Y|n]

 ```

-### 2. Replication
+### Replication

-- Run the commands below in the Gluu container for all your **Nodes** , here that would be for `159.203.126.10` and `138.197.65.243`  :
+- Run the commands below in the Gluu container for all **Nodes**, here that would be for `159.203.126.10` and `138.197.65.243`  :

-  Any attempts to login to the LDAP in anyform might result in an instant timeout error due to Java enabling Endpoint Identification which disrupts LDAPS connections.
-We have to set the default value to `true` by explicitly stating it in the `java.properties` file.
+  Any attempts to log in to the LDAP in any form might result in an instant timeout error, due to Java enabling Endpoint Identification, which disrupts LDAPS connections.
+Set the default value to `true` by explicitly stating it in the `java.properties` file.

   ```bash